LondheShubham153/90DaysOfDevOps/2025/kubernetes/README.md

 ## Task 3: Networking & Exposure – Create Services, Ingress, and Network Policies

 **Scenario:**
-Expose your online_shop application to internal and external traffic by creating Services and configuring an Ingress, while using Network Policies to secure communication.
+Expose your SpringBoot BankApp application to internal and external traffic by creating Services and configuring an Ingress, while using Network Policies to secure communication.

 **Steps:**
 1. **Create a Service:**